TUBAF-IfI-LiaScript/VL_EingebetteteSysteme/01_HistorischerUeberblick.md

 _The result of my reflections has been that numbers containing more than thirty places of figures will not be required for a long time to come. _

 Die Maschine wurde zu Lebzeiten von Babbage nicht realisiert und nur in Teilen durch seinen Sohn implementiert.
-Aktuell exisitieren in verschiednene Museen unterschiedliche Neubauten.
+Aktuell exisitieren in verschiedenen Museen unterschiedliche Neubauten.

 ![Analytical Engine](./images/01_Historie/Analytical_Engine.jpg "Rekonstruktionsversuch der Analytical Engine im Science Museum London  [^AnalyticalEngine]")<!-- width="60%" -->